jf990/highlightjs-arcade/README.md

 [![License](https://badgen.net/badge/license/Apache-2.0/blue)](https://github.com/jf990/highlightjs-arcade/blob/master/LICENSE)
 [![Language](https://badgen.net/badge/language/Arcade-1.16.0/purple)](https://developers.arcgis.com/arcade/)

+> NOTE: ArcGIS Arcade official syntax highlighting is at https://github.com/highlightjs/highlight.js/blob/main/src/languages/arcade.js, this repo is only a work in progress and is not the official.

 Support for using `highlight.js` to syntax highlight Esri's ArcGIS Arcade scripts.
 See https://highlightjs.org/ for more information about highlight.js.
 See [ArcGIS Arcade](https://developers.arcgis.com/arcade/) for more information about the ArcGIS Arcade scripting language.

 ## Installation